 Normal Work Schedule: Monday - Friday 8:00am to 5:00pm

-Additional Required Department Minimum Qualifications: Valid U.S. driver's license.
+Required Department Minimum Qualifications: Master's degree from accredited program in clinical mental health (CACREP) or clinical social work (LCSW).
+Two (2) years of mental health experience, to include experience working in inpatient, IOP, or residential AOD treatment.
+Licensure in the state of Alabama at the level of an independent practitioner as LPC or LCSW.
+Must have a valid U.S. driver's license.
 Must be at least 21 years of age at time of hire and have an acceptable Motor Vehicle Report as determined by the insurance carrier.

 Background Investigation Statement: Prior to hiring, the final candidate(s) must successfully pass a pre-employment background investigation and information obtained from social media and other internet sources.
 A prior conviction reported as a result of the background investigation DOES NOT automatically disqualify a candidate from consideration for this position.
 A candidate with a prior conviction or negative behavioral red flags will receive an individualized review of the prior conviction or negative behavioral red flags before a hiring decision is made.